Graham Shiel

+Shiel is currently the Head coach of amateur side Boroughmuir RFC, he's was previously the head coach of the Super Series (Scottish rugby union competition) semi-professional team Boroughmuir Bears but as the Series came to an end and discontinued in mid 2024 he is now the Head Coach of the club itself at National 1 level.

 Rugby union Career

 Amateur career

 He played with Melrose RFC from 1988 for fifteen years winning five National Championship and five Border League titles with them.

 He played for the Australian amateur club Manly in 1992.

 He later joined Stewart's Melville.

 Professional career

 He played for Border Reivers - and then Edinburgh Rugby where he was captain from 2000 to 2002.

 International career

 Shiel's international debut was against Ireland at Murrayfield in October 1991.
 His last international appearance was against New Zealand at Auckland in July 2000.

 He represented Scotland at the Hong Kong Sevens in 1996.

 Shiel was also capped by the Barbarians.

 Coaching career

 He first took on a coaching role while still a player at Stewart's Melville.

 In 2006 he became academy manager at Edinburgh Rugby.

 In October 2010 he was named as Scotland’s seven’s coach.
 In 2012 was moved to sevens skills coach.